 Gap analysis is a technique which helps to analyze the gaps in performance of a software application to determine whether the business requirements are met or not.
 It also involves the steps that are to be taken to ensure that all the business requirements are met successfully.
 Gap denotes the difference between the present state and the target state.
 Gap analysis is also known as need analysis, need assessment or need-gap analysis.

 For the success of a project, it is utmost important to analyze project requirements when they are gathered as well as throughout the lifecycle of the project.
-Requirements analysis helps to keep the requirements in line with the need of the business.
-A good requirements analysis process will render a software application that caters to the objectives of the business set forth.
+Software Requirements analysis helps to keep the requirements in line with the need of the business.
+A good project requirements analysis process will render a software application that caters to the objectives of the business set forth.